-The picture of the back of the instrument on page 17 shows a pulse flow device installed in the photograph with the stainless steel filter removed.
-The illustration indicates a stainless steel filter on a pulse flow device.
+The picture of the back of the instrument on page 17 shows a Pulse Flow Device installed in the photograph with the stainless steel Filter removed.
+The illustration indicates a stainless steel Filter on a Pulse Flow Device.

 To attach a Pulse Flow Device: -

-- 1 Remove the four nuts from the four studs, two of which hold the bracket containing the stainless steel filter.
-Remove the SS Filter and bracket. - Place four wavy washers on the four studs; followed by the four spacers provided with the PFD.
+- 1 Remove the four Nuts from the four Studs, two of which hold the Bracket containing the stainless steel Filter.
+Remove the st.st.
+Filter and Bracket. - Place four Wavy Washers on the four Studs; followed by the four Spacers provided with the PFD.
 (The spacers are 3.5cm in length).
-The spacers should be made finger tight plus an additional 1⁄4 turn. - 3 The PFD should be positioned on the spacers with the on/off switch in the lower left hand corner, facing the back of the instrument (see picture on page 17) and the power supply/signal line coming from the bottom of the unit.
-The PFD should be pushed tightly against the instrument. - 4 The bracket and SS Filter should be placed horizontally across the two spacers.
-This may take a little bit of force if the bracket has been distorted at all.
-4 wavy washers and 4 self locking nuts (M4 size) should be placed on the screw threads of the four spacers sequentially and tightened. - 5 The cable coming from the bottom of the PFD should be connected to the 15-way D socket adjacent to it (see page 17).
+The Spacers should be made finger tight plus an additional 1⁄4 turn. - The PFD should be positioned on the Spacers with the On/Off Switch in the lower left hand corner, facing the back of the instrument (see picture on page 17) and the Power Supply/Signal line coming from the bottom of the unit.
+The PFD should be pushed tightly against the instrument. - The Bracket and st.st.
+Filter should be placed horizontally across the two Spacers.
+This may take a little bit of force if the Bracket has been distorted at all.
+Four Wavy Washers and four self-locking Nuts (M4 size) should be placed on the screw threads of the four Spacers sequentially and tightened. - The cable coming from the bottom of the PFD should be connected to the 15-way D socket adjacent to it (see page 17).